 - Place the parsley, cilantro (if using), garlic, lemon juice, oregano, red pepper flakes, salt, and pepper in the food processor and pulse to combine.
 With the motor running, drizzle in the olive oil through the feed tube, scraping down the sides as necessary until everything is well combined.
 Taste and adjust the seasonings as needed.

-Serve Chimichurri Sauce With
+What to Serve Chimichurri Sauce With

-Other Herb-Based Sauces
+More Herb-Based Sauces

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This